r-richter/hyenae-ng/README.md

 (just like the original Hyenae) written with maximum portability in mind.
-Since the original Hyenae had a very complex command line syntax Hyenae NG comes with a fast and intuitively usable command line menu that will allow you to effectively set up even complex stress-tests or attacks scenarios within seconds.
+Since the original Hyenae had a very complex command line syntax Hyenae NG comes with a fast and intuitively usable command line menu that will allow you to effectively set up even complex stress-tests or attack scenarios within seconds.

 ![Main Menu](msc/main_menu.png "Main Menu")